 Another popular reason for deleting your Google Accounts is simply having too many other email addresses in use.
 It can be time-consuming and challenging to have multiple email clients, logins, and inboxes to manage.

-Best of all, both Canary Mail and Unibox are available for a free trial through Setapp, an app platform for Mac that lets you subscribe to over 150 brilliant macOS apps.
+Best of all, both Canary Mail and Spark Mail are available for a free trial through Setapp, an app platform for Mac and iOS that lets you subscribe to 240+ brilliant macOS apps.
 Go app-crazy during the 7-day trial and try as many apps as you can to see which ones improve your life the most.
 Even better, most apps on Setapp come from independent app studios, so you can double down on diversifying your online footprint away from privacy-infringing multinational corporations.